JerryZhang0920/Magic2048-Help/index.md

 ## 1. Keep your tile with the highest value in one corner of the whole game.

+This is one of the earliest strategies that player discovered of beating 2048 is to keep your highest-value tile in one corner for the entire game and slowly build it up.

 ## 2. Keep your highest value tiles lined-up.

 ![Game Grid](/assets/Magic2048.jpg)